LovePlus: LovePlus+

 LovePlus+ is the same as the original LovePlus, although with new content, including field trips, fitness modes, sick days, Taisen Puzzle-Dama, capsule toys and more.
 Almost everything from the original game also makes an appearance in LovePlus+, along with many new ways to interact with the girls.
 Data can also be transferred from the original game to LovePlus+.
 Anti-piracy measures have also been upgraded.
 The game was released in Japan on June 24, 2010.

 LovePlus i

 LovePlus i is an iOS app that was released on December 12, 2011.
 Manaka, Rinko, and Nene are sold separately for 600 yen each.

 Manga

-In early 2010, Kodansha announced that it would launch LovePlus spinoff manga serials starting in April through early May in five different Kodansha magazines: Manaka, Rinko and Nene each have their own storyline.
+In 2010, Kodansha launched LovePlus spin-off manga serials starting in April through early May in five different Kodansha magazines: Manaka, Rinko and Nene each have their own storyline.